 - consider this Contention Resolution not successful and discard the successfully decoded MAC PDU.

+- if a Random Access Preamble associated with EDT was transmitted and the PDCCH transmission is addressed to the Temporary C-RNTI and contains an UL grant not being for EDT retransmission:

+- discard the UL grant;

+- discard the Temporary C-RNTI;

+- consider this Contention Resolution not successful and consider the Random Access procedure to be not for EDT.

 - if mac-ContentionResolutionTimer expires:

 - for BL UEs or UEs in CE or NB-IoT UEs: